When working with Salesforce, there's an important distinction between metadata and data:

 Presentation: Modifications to how end-users interact with the platform, such as VisualForce, Lightning pages and components, and Layouts.

 Permissions and security model: The security model to ensure everyone has the correct access to org records.
-This includes Field Level Security, Profiles, Permission Sets, Security settings, Roles, and Sharing Rules.
+This includes field-level Security (FLS), Profiles, Permission Sets, Security settings, Roles, and Sharing Rules.

 Other: A mish-mash of many other different metadata component types.
 This list includes things such as Email templates, Reports, Static Resources, Flows, Workflows, and Documents.